Fight the Monster in its Den … If You Dare!

 - And 10 more!

-Also Available: To expand your battlefield, pick up high‑resolution battle maps with two PDF files for every lair (a DM’s version of each map is included with notes in the regular edition).
-Each digital battle map comes with and without a grid, so you can use it with a projector or with a virtual tabletop (VTT) such as Roll20, d20Pro, or Fantasy Grounds!
-Get the Book of Lairs Map Pack for digital maps!
+Expand your battlefield!
+Each a high‑resolution battle map is provided with and without a grid, so you can use it with a projector or with a virtual tabletop.
+Add the Book of Lairs Map Pack to your game!

 An Endzeitgeist.com review